CuriousOne23/WhenMathPrays/docs/bridge-to-realization/path-from-manifold-to-realization.md

 \phi(W(t)) \approx W_{\rm embed}(t) + 0.6 \cdot {\rm residual}(t)
 $$

+  where $W_{\rm embed}(t)$ is the initial embedding vector(s) of the input tokens at time $t$ (the very first numerical representation of the prompt after the model’s embedding layer).

 - **Update Law F (Manifold Evolution)**:

 $$
 M_{t+\Delta t} = F(M_t) = M_t + 0.25 \cdot {\rm Attention}(M_t) - 0.08 \cdot e(t)
 $$

 - **Projection ψ (Manifold → Real World)**:

 $$
 \psi(M_t) \approx W_{\rm out} \cdot M_t
 $$

+  where $W_{\rm out}$ is the final output projection matrix (the learned linear layer that converts the internal manifold state into logits for next-token prediction).

 **Guidance for Determining φ, ψ, and F**

 Every real system is unique and substantially more complex than these toy examples.
-The functions above are deliberately minimal and should be treated only as a conceptual starting point.
-In practice, effective φ, ψ, and F must be discovered iteratively for each specific architecture and use case.
+Effective φ, ψ, and F must be discovered iteratively for each specific architecture and use case.

 A typical process involves:
 - Selecting a suitable manifold approximation (often the residual stream or selected hidden states),